RC1140/rc1140.github.com/projects/index.md

 This is just a place to keep a list of my various projects

+## Pypin

+Pypin : https://pypin.herokuapp.com/ , maintains a list of pinned job openings from a slack project.

 ## Github Starred Groups

 This project allows you to group repos with a tag so that you can easily find previously